cspwcspw/CloudCameraGK7102/README.md

 Can I find any place to attach a tty?

 Yay!
-I got it unbricked. xxx and yyy identified what seemed to be serial port pads.
+I got it unbricked. wyatt303 and TimelessNL identified what they thought were serial port pads.
 I read http://www.devttys0.com/2012/11/reverse-engineering-serial-ports/
 and yes, was
 able to connect via a USB to Serial adapter to my laptop, and use